Douglas-Cho/machine-learning/README.md

 - Reinforcement Learning eBest Trading_4actions-version 1.ipynb

 I revised a cart-pole Deep Q-Network code (by Prof Sung Kim) to read in my KOSPI market data as the environment state values.
-The agent supposed to learn the way to maximize the score using DQN.
+The agent was supposed to learn the way to maximize the score using DQN.
 This model failed to learn (at least by the time I stoped) as the reward was delayed.

 - character-based-lstm2.py: